- What to Expect at UW-Platteville

 2. Determine the type of visa you need.
 If you received an I-20 document from the university, you will apply for an F-1 visa.
 If you received a DS-2019 document from the university or another U.S. agency, such as IIE, you will apply for a J-1 student visa.

-Caution: Do NOT enter the U.S. in visitor status (B1/B2 or WB/WT-Visa Waiver) or in F-2 (dependent of F-1) status.
+Caution: Do NOT enter the U.S. in visitor status (B1/B2 or WB/WT-Visa Waiver) or in F-2 or J-2 (dependent of F-1 or J-1) status.
 Individuals with these visa statuses are not eligible to register for classes.
 If you have questions about any other visa types, please contact the ISSS Office.

 3. Pay the SEVIS fee.
 International students must pay the SEVIS fee before applying for an entry visa or entering the United States.
 This fee is assessed by the U.S. Department of Homeland Security and is not administered by the University of Wisconsin-Platteville.
-For more information about how to pay the fee and to pay the fee online, visit https://www.fmjfee.com/i901fee/index.jsp.
+For more information about how to pay the fee and to pay the fee online, click here.
+It is important that you keep your SEVIS fee payment receipt along with your other immigration documents, in case you are ever asked to show proof of payment of the SEVIS fee.

 5. Schedule an appointment for your visa interview.
 Your local embassy or consulate will have specific instructions for scheduling an appointment.
 Schedule your appointment as soon as possible after receiving your I-20 or DS-2019, since you may not be able to make an appointment with the embassy for several weeks or longer.
 Approximate visa wait times at consular locations can be found at http://travel.state.gov/visa/temp/wait/wait_4638.html.